When Luxury Starts to Burn: Moët Hennessy’s Crisis and the Future of Fine Wine

 They paid a premium for star power.

 But the Champagne didn’t move.
 It sat.
-The street cred didn’t translate into shelf cred.
-And when you’re trying to sell bottles for $300+, even a little dust is dangerous.
+The street cred didn’t translate into shelf cred, and when you’re trying to sell bottles for $300+, even a little dust is dangerous.

 It’s a lesson: celebrity doesn’t equal loyalty.
 And luxury must still taste good…especially now that consumers are researching every bottle they buy.

-An era where quiet prestige wins.
+We’re entering a new era, an era where quiet prestige wins.
 Where a winemaker in Finger Lakes or Patagonia can earn more reverence than a Champagne house with gold labels.

 For Those Who Still Celebrate